We have several Mission projects that we are supporting.

 One of our own members is on the mission field!

-Kevin works as a linguist/translator with Wycliffe Bible Translators in Mexico.
-Currently, he is learning to speak one of the many languages there in which Scripture translation has yet to begin.
-While learning the language, he is also forming important friendships and looking forward to one day working with them to make Scripture accessible in their language.
-He is also working closely with teams working in other varieties of the same language, helping with linguistics and computer support.
+Kevin and Laura work as a linguist/translators with Wycliffe Bible Translators in Mexico.
+Currently, they are learning to speak one of the many languages there in which Scripture translation has yet to begin.
+While learning the language, they are also forming important friendships and looking forward to one day working with them to make Scripture accessible in their language.
+They work closely with teams working in other varieties of the same language, helping with linguistics and computer support.

-If you would like to help support Kevin, you may designate your giving to “Kevin Cline.”
+If you would like to help support the Clines, you may designate your giving to “Kevin & Laura Cline.”

 The United Methodist Committee on Relief (UMCOR) is a ministry of The United Methodist Church, and assist the most vulnerable persons affected by crisis or chronic need.
 UMCOR’s work reaches people in more than 80 countries, including the United States, providing humanitarian relief when war, conflict, or natural disaster disrupt life to such an extent that communities are unable to recover on their own.UMCOR spends 100% of designated donations on the projects our donors specify.
 Click here for more information.